Neural-Systems-at-UIO/QCAlign/docs/QCatlasmaps.rst

 |image1|\

-There are clear boundaries between all the structures in this slice due to differences in tissue appearance, and clearly visible cell layers in the case of the hippocampus.
-All regions can be marked up with
+There are clear boundaries between all the structures in this slice due to differences in tissue appearance and clearly visible cell layers in the case of the hippocampus.
+All regions can be marked with
 certainty: (+) or (-).
-One of the points is registered to the ventricle despite being located in the fiber tract and has been marked up with **(-)**.
+One of the points is registered to the ventricle despite being located in the fiber tract and has been marked with **(-)**.
 All the other markers are marked up with **(+).**

-**Section with clearly visible landmarks and inaccurate registration.**
+**Section with clearly visible landmarks and inprecise registration.**

 .. image:: vertopal_cbedec83746b4aa08b3d6abec4c06604/media/image9.jpeg